LLNL/axom/src/docs/sphinx/coding_guide/sec07_documentation.rst

 essential information.
 The full version can be found in any of the project files.

-.. note :: Change this when we release the code.
+.. note:: Change this when we release the code.

 .. code-block:: cpp